luoyc123/vllm/docs/features/multimodal_inputs.md

     A chat template is **required** to use Chat Completions API.
     For HF format models, the default chat template is defined inside `chat_template.json` or `tokenizer_config.json`.

-    If no default chat template is available, we will first look for a built-in fallback in [vllm/transformers_utils/chat_templates/registry.py](../../vllm/transformers_utils/chat_templates/registry.py).
+    If no default chat template is available, we will first look for a built-in fallback in <gh-file:vllm/transformers_utils/chat_templates/registry.py>.
     If no fallback is available, an error is raised and you have to provide the chat template manually via the `--chat-template` argument.

-    For certain models, we provide alternative chat templates inside [examples](../../examples).
+    For certain models, we provide alternative chat templates inside <gh-dir:examples>.
-    For example, VLM2Vec uses [examples/template_vlm2vec_phi3v.jinja](../../examples/template_vlm2vec_phi3v.jinja) which is different from the default one for Phi-3-Vision.
+    For example, VLM2Vec uses <gh-file:examples/template_vlm2vec.jinja> which is different from the default one for Phi-3-Vision.

 ### Image Inputs